rolling-scopes/rsschool-app/server/CONTRIBUTING.md

 - [] // no team -> student
 ```

 9. You could specify any environment variable during development using `.env` file.
+Make a copy of `server/.env.example` and rename it to `server/.env`.
 We support it via `dotenv` package.
 More information about usage here: https://github.com/motdotla/dotenv.

 **IMPORTANT:** Never commit changes to `.env` file